 Today, most student transportation departments around the country focus primarily on getting students to school on yellow school buses.
 But student transportation isn’t just about school buses.
 Students are also getting to school by foot, bicycle, car, and public transportation.
 Decisions about how students travel to school affect their health and safety, as well as traffic congestion, air pollution, and the health and safety of the community at large.

-In April 2014, the Safe Routes to School National Partnership convened a group of representatives from different areas in the school transportation field, including school bus professionals, student transportation department directors, urban planners, and Safe Routes to School advocates, to discuss school bus funding formulas, trends within the field, and areas of collaboration.
+In April 2014, the Safe Routes Partnership convened a group of representatives from different areas in the school transportation field, including school bus professionals, student transportation department directors, urban planners, and Safe Routes to School advocates, to discuss school bus funding formulas, trends within the field, and areas of collaboration.
 The resulting report, Buses, Boots, and Bicycles: Exploring Collaboration Between Safe Routes to School and School Busing Professionals to Get Children to School Safely and Healthily, presents a comprehensive look at student transportation in the United States and proposes ways that Safe Routes to School professionals and transportation directors could collaborate more effectively to ensure that all children safely access their local schools.